 The Interviewers Objective: The interviewer wants to hire the right person that will not only fit into the organization, but one that they feel will perform the duties of car salesperson on a consistent basis.
 They want to select the person that they feel will sell lots of cars and provide a favorable experience for their customers.
 They want you to succeed because your success will also be their success.

 I wish I could tell you exactly what to expect in your interview, but I can’t.
 It can be like the Wild West when it comes to the different styles and personalities of the people that you will be talking to during the hiring process.
-I have heard stories that require the applicant to sell them a pen or to tell them the features and benefits of the phone sitting on the desk.
+I have heard stories that require the applicant to sell them a pen or to tell them the features and benefits of the phone sitting on the desk (that car salesman interview trick is about creating urgency).
 I don’t know what that has to do with selling cars for a living, but maybe you can get an idea of what I am saying about not knowing what to expect.

 Once you meet and exchange pleasantries the interviewer will probably give you a short overview and history of the dealership.
 From there they will start asking you questions about your work history and other information that was contained in your application.
 If there are any gaps in employment or anything else that seems us unusual they will ask for an explanation and then ask why you left.
 Your answers will reveal more about than you know so be careful with your answers.